gabesullice/eqa_deep_dive/overview.md

 - If you'd like to help develop dapi.js, a JS library I'm imagining that will provide a low-level, universal interface to Drupal's entity system over REST, contact me! [gabe@aten.io](mailto:gabe@aten.io)

 # How does it work?
 This is just a roadmap for what I'd like to cover, if you think we're not going to get to something you want to see, speak up and we'll talk about that.
+All paths are relative to the root of the entityqueryapi module.

 - `entityqueryapi.info.yml`
   - `configure` key